 Mammograms help find breast cancer in its early stages when it is potentially most curable.
 Despite some variance in recommendations, most medical organizations suggest that if you and your doctor agree, 40 is the age to start screening.
 If you are 55 or older, talk to your doctor about whether or not you can switch to screening every other year and for how long you should continue screening.
 This will depend upon your health and other risk factors.

-Screening may start earlier or include other test methods, such as 3D mammography (tomosynthesis), ultrasound or breast MRI in patients with dense breasts or a family history of breast cancer.
+Screening may also start earlier or include other test methods, such as 3D mammography (tomosynthesis), ultrasound or breast MRI in patients with dense breasts or a family history of breast cancer.

-- Benefits and risks of mammograms
+- Risks and benefits of mammography

-- Where to get mammograms
+- Where to get a mammogram

 Did You Know?

 Mercy is grateful to be recognized as one of the top 15 health systems and top 5 large health systems in the U.S., according to Truven Health Analytics.